Skip to content

 Future implementations may use graph metadata for packet expansion and cross-profile recommendation logic.

-Profile Metadata Schema (metadata.yaml)
+Profile Metadata Schema (metadata object)

 Canonical fields: